tekknolagi/tekknolagi.github.com/_posts/2025-04-05-nix-by-hand.md

 1. Call the ATerm derivation sans output path the `inner-fingerprint` because we're not doing anything with `text` or `source` types or NARs or something
-1. We have to SHA256-hash the `inner-fingerprint` and then base16-encode it.
+1. Make a SHA256-hash of the `inner-fingerprint` and then base16-encode it.
    That's called the `inner-digest`

 Okay, not so bad: